 Meditation is an incredibly effective, simple, PROVEN way to reduce stress in the body.

-Just check out this recent study (one of many), published in the American Journal of Cardiology.
-It revealed that meditation had a significantly positive impact on reducing the risk of high cholesterol, high blood pressure, type 2 diabetes, stroke, AND coronary artery disease.
+Many studies have found that meditation had a significantly positive impact on reducing the risk of high cholesterol, high blood pressure, type 2 diabetes, stroke, AND coronary artery disease.

 In fact, the American Heart Association endorses meditation to help lower the risk of heart disease.
 That’s powerful.

 How about some more good news?
 If you’re dealing with stress and struggling with losing weight, meditation can help this too.